NightBlobby/custom-nothing-glyph-tools/README.md

 * **lightLevelTo** *(Optional)*: In percent 0 to 100.
 The default is *lightLevelFrom*.
 * **Mode** *(Optional)*: Currently there are three modes supported ([Desmos Graphs](https://www.desmos.com/calculator/92ajzgfbat)):
     * LIN: Linear Interpolation (default)
+      - Effect: The light levels change at a steady, constant rate.
+      - Example: If you set a light to gradually brighten from dim to bright it will increase in brightness evenly throughout the transition, imagine a dimmer switch on a light that moves smoothly from low to high brightness

     * EXP: Exponential Interpolation
+      - Effect: The light levels start changing slowly and then accelerate quickly, or vice versa.
+      - Example: If you want a light to start dimming and then suddenly brighten quickly or to brighten slowly at first and then rapidly this method will give you that effect what it does is like the acceleration of a car that starts slow and then speeds up rapidly

     * LOG: Logarithmic Interpolation
+      - Effect: The light levels start changing rapidly and then slow down towards the end.
+      - Example: If you want a light to quickly reach a certain brightness and then gradually level off this method will achieve that it is similar to a car that accelerates quickly but then decelerates smoothly
+    In summary:

+LIN: Steady smooth change
+EXP: Starts slow and then speeds up (or Vise versa)
+LOG: Starts fast and then slows down

 > [!IMPORTANT]
 > The brackets (`[` and `]`) mean optional.
 Therefore do **NOT** include them in the Label name!